IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 Domain validation includes the verification that you own the domain for which you are requesting a certificate.
 If you need Extended Validation (EV) or Organization Validated (OV) certificates, you can obtain them elsewhere and import them to {{site.data.keyword.cloudcerts_short}} to manage their lifecycle.

+## Certificate ordering limitations
+{: #certificate-ordering-limitations}

+* You cannot order a SAN certificate with a wildcard domain.
+* To order a certificate with SAN entries for your domain and all sub-domains, you must first make sure to have your domain and all sub-domains registered.

 ## Supported Certificate Authorities
 {: #supported-certificate-authorities}